 Answer: a) The maximum detectable velocity

 Description: The Nyquist limit in Doppler echocardiography represents the maximum detectable velocity that can be accurately measured by the Doppler technique.
-Velocities exceeding this limit will result in aliasing artifacts.
+Velocities exceeding this limit will result in aliasing artifacts. - Which parameter is calculated using the formula: Cardiac index = Cardiac output / Body surface area?

 a) Cardiac output